Your organic website traffic is typically derived from one of the following sources:

 1. It’s relevant.
 By increasing your organic rankings for relevant keyword terms and avoiding optimization for irrelevant terms, you can control the types of people who visit you organically.
 In other words, you can make sure your visitors are within your target demographics and at the right phase of the buying cycle.

 2. It’s (somewhat) within your control.
-Technically, it’s possible to increase your traffic numbers in any category, but organic traffic is especially accessible thanks to SEO.
+Technically, it’s possible to increase organic traffic numbers in any category, but more organic traffic to your website is especially accessible thanks to SEO.

 Organic Traffic as Part of SEO